-Students who officially drop through the first week of a course may be eligible to receive a 100% refund.
-Students who officially drop between the end of the first week and the 20% point of a course may be eligible to receive a 25% refund.
-There are no refunds after the 20% point of a course.
+Students who officially drop during the first week of a course will be eligible to receive a 100% reversal on tuition and fees.
+After the first week of class, students will have until the 20% point of a course to officially drop and be eligible to receive a 25% reversal on tuition and fees.
+There are no adjustments made after the 20% point of a course.